 Graduate jobs refer to full-time, entry-level positions for individuals who have completed a degree from a higher education institution.
 With a typical workweek of 30-45 hours, accompanied by a corresponding salary and various potential benefits, graduate jobs form one of the most common and most popular forms of employment today.
-They are found in businesses of all shapes and sizes and across all sectors, including hospitality & tourism.
-See which jobs we currently have online in Germany.
+They are found in businesses of all shapes and sizes and across all sectors, including finance.

-Tip: Make sure to do some research on what kind of tasks might await you in the field of hospitality & tourism!
+Tip: Make sure to do some research on what kind of tasks might await you in the field of finance!
 That knowledge will make it much easier for you to answer and ask questions in a job interview.